trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 ```julia
 julia> trixi2vtk("out/solution_000*", output_directory="out", nvisnodes=12)
 ```
-then it is possible to open the `.pvd` file with Paraview and create a video of the simulation.
+then it is possible to open the `.pvd` file with ParaView and create a video of the simulation.

 # Exercise 2: Generate an unstructured quadrilateral mesh for use in Trixi